Peter-Juhasz/AzureArchiver/readme.md

 Supported file types:
  - Photos (with EXIF or date in file name)
+    - Any JPEG with EXIF
 	- Android
+	- Office Lens
 	- Windows Phone
-	- Office Lens
  - Videos (with date in file name)
     - Android (.MP4)
     - Windows Phone (.MP4)
  - RAW (with matching JPEG or date in file name)
+	- Canon Raw Version 2 (.CR2)
 	- Digital Negative (.DNG), Windows Phone RAW
 	- Nikon Electric Format (.NEF)

-	- Canon Raw Version 2 (.CR2)
+Supported sources to upload from:
+ - Local File System
+ - Synced cloud storage
+   - OneDrive
+   - Google Drive
+ - USB, CD, DVD drives

 A single file is uploaded at a time.